codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Codeship welcome screen](../../../screenshots/codeship-dashboard.png)

-To can trigger a build for our application by pushing to our repository.
+We can trigger a build for our application by pushing to our repository.
 Let's add the Codeship status image to the README file.

 ![Codeship welcome screen](../../screenshots/codeship-image.png)